OniProgramming/courses-app/README.md

 We used also Git bash for traking any changes in any set of files from our project.

 ![Image description](images/Capture.PNG)

+### Database Models
+For this project we used 6 models (without the pre-buit django modles).
+The models are:
+- Courses
+- Sections
+- Lessons
+- Person
+- Notes
+- Students

 ![Image description](erd.png)